mariadb-corporation/mariadb-connector-python/doc/source/cursor.rst

 .. sectionauthor:: Georg Richter <georg@mariadb.com>

-.. class:: cursor
+.. class:: mariadb.cursor

     Cursors can be used to execute SQL commands within a database session.
-Cursors objects are created by the connection.cursor() method.
+Cursors objects are created by the :func:`cursor` method.

     Cursors are bound to the connection for their entire lifetime.
 If a connection was closed or dropped all cursor objects bound to this connection became invalid.

-    To check if a cursor is still valid, the *close* attribute needs to be checked.
+    To check if a cursor is still valid, the :data:`~closed` attribute needs to be checked.

 --------------
 Cursor methods